 Campus Security Authority Training

 • Sexual Exploitation

 Good news!
 When you make a report involving any of the above incidents of sexual misconduct, the report goes to both Public Safety and Title IX.
 You do not need to make two reports, or determine which office is more appropriate to report to.
-Public safety will never investigate a report of sexual misconduct unless requested.
+Public safety will never investigate a report of misconduct unless requested.
 The information is documented for statistical purposes.

+Campus Security Authority Training